jorgesaw/core_app_escritorio/README.md

-# core_app_escritorio
+# Core App Desktop

-Repositorio con módulos base para una aplicación de escritorio.
+## Repository with base modules for a desktop application developed in Python and PyQT

-Los módulos correspondes a una app de escritorio que necesite un sistema CRUD y utilice SQLAlchemy como ORM.
+### The modules correspond to a desktop app that needs a CRUD system and use SQLAlchemy as ORM.